Clark leads Merrimack against Canisius

 North Andover, Massachusetts; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Merrimack plays Canisius after Adam Clark scored 32 points in Merrimack’s 64-59 victory over the Niagara Purple Eagles.
+BOTTOM LINE: Merrimack takes on Canisius after Adam Clark scored 32 points in Merrimack’s 64-59 victory against the Niagara Purple Eagles.

-The Warriors have gone 6-2 at home.
-Merrimack is 4-9 against opponents with a winning record.
+The Warriors are 6-2 on their home court.
+Merrimack has a 5-4 record in games decided by 10 points or more.

-The Golden Griffins are 2-9 in MAAC play.
-Canisius is 0-11 against opponents over .500.
+The Golden Griffins are 2-9 in conference matchups.
+Canisius has a 0-11 record against teams over .500.

-Merrimack averages 64.3 points per game, 14.8 fewer points than the 79.1 Canisius gives up.
-Canisius has shot at a 43.3% clip from the field this season, 2.1 percentage points above the 41.2% shooting opponents of Merrimack have averaged.
+Merrimack scores 64.3 points per game, 14.8 fewer points than the 79.1 Canisius allows.
+Canisius averages 8.4 made 3-pointers per game this season, 2.1 more made shots on average than the 6.3 per game Merrimack gives up.

 TOP PERFORMERS: Sean Trumper is averaging 8.1 points, 5.9 rebounds and 1.5 steals for the Warriors.
-Matt Becht is averaging 3.1 made 3-pointers over the last 10 games.
+Clark is averaging 19.4 points over the last 10 games.

-Paul McMillan IV is scoring 20.3 points per game and averaging 3.3 rebounds for the Golden Griffins.
-Tana Kopa is averaging 3.5 made 3-pointers over the last 10 games.
+Tana Kopa averages 3.2 made 3-pointers per game for the Golden Griffins, scoring 13.1 points while shooting 43.3% from beyond the arc.
+Paul McMillan IV is averaging 21.7 points and 3.4 assists over the past 10 games.

 LAST 10 GAMES: Warriors: 8-2, averaging 65.3 points, 24.9 rebounds, 12.5 assists, 10.8 steals and 4.1 blocks per game while shooting 42.4% from the field.
 Their opponents have averaged 60.0 points per game.